-1. Ho How is God described in the following texts? a.
+- 1. How is God described in the following texts? - a.
 The Lord is G (Psalm 145:8).
-The word is translated from the Hebrew word channun .
+The word is translated from the Hebrew word channun.
 This word is only used in the Scriptures as an attribute of God.
-Other ideas communicated by the word are: merciful, compassionate, kind, forgiving, clement, forbearing, tenderhearted, and benevolent. b.
+Other ideas communicated by the word are: merciful, compassionate, kind, forgiving, clement, forbearing, tenderhearted, and benevolent. - b.
 The God of A G (I Peter 5:10).
-The word is translated from the Greek word cháris , which denotes kindness, favor, and goodwill, especially to the undeserving.
+The word is translated from the Greek word cháris, which denotes kindness, favor, and goodwill, especially to the undeserving.
 In the Scriptures, grace is God's unmerited favor to sinful man.
 God is the source of all grace.
-Every type and kind of grace-multifaceted grace, grace without measure-is found in God Himself and flows from Him.
-2. cording to Isaiah 30:18, what is God's attitude toward all men, especially toward His peo- e?
+Every type and kind of grace-multifaceted grace, grace without measure-is found in God Himself and flows from Him. - 2.
+According to Isaiah 30:18, what is God's attitude toward all men, especially toward His people?
 How can the truths of this text be applied to us?
 How should we respond?

 NOTES: The context of this passage is the rebellion of God's people.
 They had abandoned their trust in God and entered into a sinful alliance with Egypt, yet God delayed His punishment in order to give them ample opportunity to repent and return to Him.
 He did this because He is not like His faithless people; He is a righteous God, who is faithful to His promises.
 The word "gracious" comes from the Hebrew word chanan, which means, "to be gracious or show favor."
 In the context of God's relationship with men, it is always an unmerited favor.
-The word "compassion" is translated from the Hebrew word racham, which also denotes kindness or lovingkindness.
+The word "mercy" is translated from the Hebrew word racham, which also denotes kindness.
+3. According to John 1:14, 16-17, what or who is the greatest manifestation of the grace (i.e. unmerited favor) of God?
+Explain your answer.